 This represents a final way that GCSLS promises to differ from other conferences we’ve attended or planned.
 Though certainly we’ve gleaned many “take-aways” for our personal practice from conferences over the years, most conferences we’ve attended are “one and done.”
 GCSLS truly has the potential to be an ongoing catalyst for innovation in Christian education for years to come.

-[Editor’s Notes: There’s still time to join the nearly 1,000 people already registered for GCSLS 2019; visit gcsls.org to register.
-This post is co-published by the ACSI blog and the CACE blog, in an effort to bring innovative and relevant thinking in Christian education to our respective readerships.]
+[Editor’s Notes: To view 20 sessions from GCSLS 2019 anytime between March 1 and August 31, 2019, register for the 2019 eSummit here.
+This post was co-published by the ACSI blog and the CACE blog, in an effort to bring innovative and relevant thinking in Christian education to our respective readerships.]

 About the Authors